mherenow/AR-MAD/README.md

-# TruthLens AI — Deep Learning Based Detection of AI Generated Images
+# Deep Learning Based Detection of AI Generated Images

 > B.Tech Final Year Project · ResNet50 · Grad-CAM · FastAPI · React 19

-TruthLens AI is a full-stack system that classifies images as real or AI-generated using a CNN-based deep learning model with Grad-CAM explainability.
+full-stack system that classifies images as real or AI-generated using a CNN-based deep learning model with Grad-CAM explainability.
 Upload any image through the web interface and receive a prediction, confidence score, and visual heatmap showing which regions influenced the decision.

 ---